Funnels 2.0

 Strict Order

-For example, if a funnel's steps are defined as:
+For example, a funnel's steps are defined as follows:

 The following table explains how different users are counted based on how they progress through the funnel steps: